 Fields & Trails

-Cross Country Course Restoration and Maintenance
+Cross Country Course

-Every weekend in the fall, races are held, the largest being the Manhattan College Cross Country Invitational (MCXCI), which draws almost 12,000 high school participants annually from across the U.S. It is not only the largest event in Van Cortlandt Park but also, according to the organizers, the largest high school cross country meet in the country.
+The largest competition is the Manhattan College Cross Country Invitational (MCXCI), which draws nearly 10,000 high school participants annually from across the U.S. It is the largest event in Van Cortlandt Park and, according to the organizers, the largest high school cross country meet in the country.